 Pregnant & considering adoption?
 We understand what you are going through.
 You are not alone, there is help for you here.
 We help expectant mothers in Minnesota explore adoption in a safe, supportive, and personalized environment.

-Angel Adoption has helped thousands of expectant mothers from Minneapolis, St. Paul, Rochester, Duluth, and other Minnesota cities receive up-to-date adoption information and support.
+Over the years, Angel Adoption has been helping expectant mothers from Minneapolis, St. Paul, Rochester, Duluth, and other Minnesota cities receive up-to-date adoption information and support.

 Finding out you are pregnant can be an emotional time, especially if the pregnancy is unexpected.
 No matter where you live in Minnesota, an adoption agency can connect you with adopting families who want nothing more than to give your child a good home.

 Our adoption coordinators are available 24 hours a day, seven days a week to answer your questions, discuss your options, and help you make the decision that is best for you and your baby.
 Call, text, chat, or email us anytime, day or night.

 Choosing adoption should not be a financial burden.
 If you create an adoption plan you may qualify to receive financial assistance in Minnesota for medical, legal, and counseling fees.
 You may also be able to receive assistance for living expenses.
 Financial assistance is handled through your social worker or attorney.

 Adoption is one of the most loving and selfless gifts you can give both your baby and their adoptive family.
 Your decision to place your baby for adoption in Minnesota will be a long-awaited miracle for a family hoping to adopt.

 Overall, Minnesota mothers decide to place their baby for adoption because they care about themselves and, more importantly, they care about their baby.
 An expectant mother may choose to place her baby with an adoption agency in Minnesota if: